-The CREATE OPCLASS statement is described in "Syntax for Creating a New Operator Class" on page 3-31.
+The CREATE OPCLASS statement is described in "Syntax for creating a new operator class" on page 3-30.

-Example of Creating a Strategy Function
+Example of creating a strategy function

 This example describes the SQL statement that registers the Contains strategy function with the database server.
-The sample C code to create the function is provided in Appendix A; the example is based on the objects of the sample DataBlade module, described in that appendix.
+The sample C code to create the function is provided in Appendix A, "Shapes3 sample DataBlade module," on page A-1; the example is based on the objects of the sample DataBlade module.